pubky/hackathon-2025/booky/README.md

 - **Automatic Key Generation**: Generates a Pubky keypair on first use
 - **Two-Way Sync**: Syncs bookmarks bidirectionally between browser and homeserver
 - **Read-Only Monitoring**: Monitor and sync bookmarks from other Pubky users (read-only)
-- **Real-Time Updates**: Automatically syncs changes every 20 seconds during development
+- **Real-Time Updates**: Automatically syncs changes for every event
+- **Manual Sync**: User can sync any time at the click of a button
 - **Cross-Device Sync**: Sync bookmarks across multiple devices using the same key
 - **Conflict Resolution**: Timestamp-based conflict resolution (newest wins)